D-Heger/VoxelGameEngine/docs/TASKS.md

 - - [ ] **Task ID:** P4-T2
   - **Name:** Mesh Optimization
   - **Description:** Optimize the mesh data structure to reduce memory usage and improve rendering performance.
 Create optimized meshes for each chunk, potentially using a single mesh per chunk with multiple submeshes for different block types.
 Add support for sending mesh data to the GPU in a more efficient way.
-This should not yet include advanced optimizations like greedy meshing, lod or multithreaded meshing.
+This should not yet include advanced optimizations like greedy meshing, lod or multithreaded meshing, nor implement a texture atlas.
   - **Phase:** 4 - Chunk Rendering & Basic Physics
   - **Dependencies:** P3-T9, `engine-renderer` module
   - **Subtasks:**